J-lewen/erp/content.en/docs/table-of-contents/training/part_6.md

 <hr style="height:1px; visibility:hidden;" />
 <div class="write-up">

->Data were recording with the left mastoid as the online reference, and subsequently rereferenced offline for analysis to the average of the left and right mastoid electrodes.<!-- <a> element links to the section below --> <a href="#Section_further_down"> (2)</a>
+>Data were recording with the left mastoid as the online reference, and subsequently re-referenced offline for analysis to the average of the left and right mastoid electrodes.<!-- <a> element links to the section below --> <a href="#Section_further_down"> (3)</a>

 </div>